VicenteBlasini/Python-Powered-API-Exploration-with-NLP-and-PostgreSQL/Readme.md

-# Python-Powered PokeAPI Exploration with NLP and PostgreSQL
+# Python-Powered API Exploration with NLP and PostgreSQL

 ## Overview

-This repository contains Python scripts for exploring the PokeAPI, performing Natural Language Processing (NLP) tasks, and storing the data in a PostgreSQL database.
+This repository contains Python scripts for exploring the API, performing Natural Language Processing (NLP) tasks, and storing the data in a PostgreSQL database.
 The project demonstrates how to fetch data from an API, analyze text using NLP techniques, and interact with a relational database.

 ## Files